aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/nutanix.md

 ### workerNodeGroupConfigurations.autoscalingConfiguration.maxCount
 Maximum number of nodes for this node group’s autoscaling configuration.

-### workerNodeGroupConfigurations.taints
-A list of taints to apply to the nodes in the worker node group.

-Modifying the taints associated with a worker node group configuration will cause new nodes to be rolled-out, replacing the existing nodes associated with the configuration.

-At least one node group must not have `NoSchedule` or `NoExecute` taints applied to it.

-### workerNodeGroupConfigurations.labels
-A list of labels to apply to the nodes in the worker node group.
-This is in addition to the labels that EKS Anywhere will add by default.

-Modifying the labels associated with a worker node group configuration will cause new nodes to be rolled out, replacing the existing nodes associated with the configuration.

 ### datacenterRef
 Refers to the Kubernetes object with Nutanix environment specific configuration.
 See `NutanixDatacenterConfig` fields below.